Ragda Patties Recipe

-Ragda patties – A delicious white pea curry served with crisp potato patties, garnished with chutneys, sev, onions and tomatoes.
+Ragda Patties (also spelled as Ragda Pattice) is a delicious chaat meal where white pea curry is served with crisp potato patties, garnished with sweet spicy & tangy chutneys, sev, onions and tomatoes.
 Ragda patties is an immensely popular street food from the Western Indian states of Maharashtra and Gujarat.
-It’s also served in restaurants, chaat centers and also made in many households.
+It’s also served all over India and abroad in restaurants, chaat centers and also made in many Indian households.

 I made the ragda, boiled the potatoes for pattice, made the tamarind chutney all at one time in the pressure cooker.
 This saves a lot of time if you want to make the entire dish from scratch.